MarcusFulbright/Validate/readme.md

 > A complete list of all validate rules can be found below
 * `isNot('ruleName)`: effectively negates the given thus ensuring that a field does _not_ pass the given rule
 * `setMessage('message)`: sets the message to use when this rule fails for the given field
-* `allowBlanks($extraBlanks)`: allows blank values if a field does not pass the validation rule.
-Takes an array of additional blank values that are deemed acceptable.
+* `allowBlanks()`: allows blank values without running the validation rule *`setBlankValues($whiteList)`: Accepts an array of values that should be treated as blank values.
+These values will override default behavior.
-> The additional rules are evaluated first so they can override the default behavior

 **On Blank values:**
 This library does not rely on a simple `isset()` or `empty()` check to determine if a field is blank.
 A field is blank if: